Folder Structure#

 Overview#

 This document outlines the standardized folder structure for sensor data storage within the iRODS data platform.
-The structure is designed to organize research data hierarchically, from institutional level down to individual data files.
+The structure is designed to organize research data hierarchically, from institutional level down to individual data files, ensuring consistent and clear organization across all research projects.

 Complete Path Example#